usun813/temp/README.md

-# For Dat Journalism Final Subject
+# For Data Journalism Final Subject